hencefarthing/hencefarthing.github.io/_posts/2019/04/2019-04-06-much-needed-vacay-2.md

 1. Can I have some more?
 1. Food coma 😴

-Lucky for me, Dina already had the minset that we would be **relaxing** and **de-stressing** on this trip.
+Lucky for me, Dina already had the mindset that we would be **relaxing** and **de-stressing** on this trip.
 We happily took the next few hours to let our food babies digest a bit.

 Eventually we decided it was time to begin the Colombo adventure!
 Dina had already done detailed planning of sites to see and how to efficiently travel between each, so all I had to do was get my touristy clothes on and get out the door!
 I almost felt like Dina was my tourguide and I was on a trip designed for lazy people.
 Not because I hadn't moved my body much at this point, but because I hadn't done any research into "tourist destinations of Colombo" or "What Colombo is known for" - Dina had done all of that for us. [^10]